-What is Special Purpose Entity?
+What is a Special Purpose Entity?

-The term “special purpose entity” refers to a legally separate entity created to fulfill distinct objectives, such as appropriating a parent entity’s financial or legal risk.
-Typically, it has a pre-defined purpose-limited scope of activities and is used as an interim solution to a potential problem.
+Typically, it has a pre-defined purpose-limited scope of activities and is useful as an interim solution to a potential problem.
 Their structure is devised accordingly.
 It is also popularly known as a special-purpose vehicle.

 Key Takeaways